NabiilahArdini/Shiny-Box/README.md

 # Shiny-Box

-Collection of frequently asked (and more advanced) shiny features in a box.
+Demo for collection of frequently asked (and more advanced) shiny features in a box.

 Shiny Link ver 1: https://nabiilahardini.shinyapps.io/Shiny-Box